 His research reveals that couples who suppress anger are twice as likely to face early death as those who express it.
 Don’t make this mistake in relationships – make sure you learn how to express your anger, disappointment, stress, and other negative emotions.

 Of course, the same goes for husbands!
-I love this tip for avoiding mistakes in relationships because it will helps you stay positive and optimistic about life, not just your marriage.
+I love this tip on how to avoid making mistakes because it helps you stay positive and optimistic about life, not just your relationship.

 It’s a mistake to let criticism, contempt, stonewalling and defensiveness creep into your relationship.
 “If these negative behaviors exist in a marriage, research shows that the chances are much higher for divorce,” says marriage and family therapist Lisa Brookes Kift.

-Are you critical of your partner to other people?
+Are you critical of your husband to other people?
 To him?
 Do you roll your eyes behind his back, or even to his face?
 These are relationship mistakes that will tear you apart.

 Do you make these mistakes, too?
 It’s important to be aware of the relationship mistakes we make…because if we don’t know they exist, we can’t fix them.
 And then we’re hooped!